Understanding the temperature response of biological systems: Part I -- Phenomenological descriptions and microscopic models: Introduction

 A wide variety of mathematical models have been proposed to connect temperature input to systems output (Fig.~\ref{fig1}D).
-Some are purely phenomenological and aim to flexibly reproduce temperature response curves.
-Others derive from chemical or physical principles and attempt to identify the mechanisms generating rate–temperature relationships.
-More recently, deterministic and stochastic network-based models have been used to explain how complex regulatory architectures respond to temperature changes.
-Fig.~\ref{fig1}D applies some of these approaches to an experimental dataset of zebrafish early cleavage durations \cite{rombouts2025mechanistic}.
-This demonstrates how phenomenological, microscopic, and network-based mechanistic approaches can each describe temperature-dependent timing in a real biological system.
-However, at the same time it is clear that they have different scientific content.
-Mechanistic models bring more predictive power, for example on the role of mutations.
-At the same time, they also carry the risk of missing or misrepresenting some essential molecular details \cite{gunawardena2014models}.
-In contrast, phenomenological equations or models that are independent of specific molecular processes are less likely to be falsified, but typically do not make predictions that can be tested.
+These models differ primarily in the level of description at which temperature dependence is represented.
+Phenomenological models aim to flexibly reproduce observed temperature–response curves using empirical functional forms.
+Microscopic models derive temperature dependence from chemical or physical principles governing individual reactions, such as barrier crossing or enzyme stability, but treat these processes in isolation.
+At a higher level, network-level models—both deterministic and stochastic—describe how temperature modulates the dynamics of interacting biochemical pathways and regulatory architectures\cite{voits2025generic,jacobs2025beyond}.
+Figure~\ref{fig1}D applies these different modeling approaches to experimental measurements of zebrafish early cleavage durations \cite{rombouts2025}, illustrating that phenomenological, microscopic, and network-level models can each reproduce temperature-dependent timing in a real biological system, despite encoding distinct scientific assumptions.
+Network-level models can offer increased explanatory and predictive power, for example with respect to perturbations or mutations, but at the cost of additional assumptions and the risk of misrepresenting unknown molecular details \cite{gunawardena2014models}.
+In contrast, phenomenological models are less sensitive to specific molecular assumptions and therefore harder to falsify, but typically make fewer testable predictions beyond the data they summarize.
+Throughout this review, we use the term “phenomenological models” to refer to empirical fitting approaches that describe observed temperature–response curves using flexible functional forms, without specifying the underlying molecular or biochemical mechanisms.